 Odysseas Tsilipakos received the diploma and Ph.D. degrees from the Dept. of Electrical and Computer Engineering, Aristotle University of Thessaloniki (AUTh) in 2008 and 2013, respectively.
 From 2014 to 2015 he was a Postdoctoral Research Fellow with AUTh.
 In 2016 he started working as a Postdoctoral Researcher at the Institute of Electronic Structure and Laser (IESL), Foundation for Research and Technology Hellas (FORTH) as a member of the Photonic-, Phononic-, and Meta-materials (PPM) group.
-Since 2021 he is the Principal Investigator of the PHOTOSURF Research Project funded by the Hellenic Foundation for Research and Innovation.
+Since 2022 he serves as an elected Associate Researcher with the Theoretical and Physical Chemistry Institute, National Hellenic Research Foundation.
 His research interests span metasurfaces and metamaterials, plasmonics and nanophotonics, resonators and cavities, nonlinear optics in resonant structures and waveguides, 2D photonic materials, and theoretical and computational electromagnetics.
 He is a Senior Member of IEEE and a member of The Optical Society (OSA).
 See Google Scholar profile here.

 Thomas Koschny received his MS in Physics in 1997 and his PhD in Physics in 2001, both from the University of Leipzig, Germany.
 After postdoc positions at the Physikalisch-Technische Bundesanstalt (PTB) in Braunschweig, Germany, working on Quantum Hall systems, and the Institute of Electronic Structure and Lasers (IESL) at the Foundation for Research and Technology Hellas (FORTH) in Crete, Greece, he joined Costas Soukoulis’ Metamaterials group at Ameslab/ISU in 2005.
 Since then he has been working across the fields of Light-Matter interaction, Electromagnetic wave propagation in complex materials, Metamaterials, Photonics, and Plasmonics from radio frequencies to daylight in Ames.
 Currently, he is a Scientist at Ameslab and Adjunct Associate Professor with the Dept. of Physics and Astronomy, ISU.
 See Google Scholar profile here.